lhy110/sail_tutorials/1. Installation and Environment Setup/README.md

 python -m pip install .
 ```

-Test Object Detection depenacies have been installed using:
+Test Object Detection dependencies have been installed using:
 ```bash
 python object_detection/builders/model_builder_tf2_test.py
 ```

-A result simlar to the following will be printed out.
+A result similar to the following will be printed out.
 ```
 ...
 INFO:tensorflow:time(__main__.ModelBuilderTF2Test.test_create_ssd_models_from_config): 15.98s